 Pros of a Fiberglass Surfboard

 A fiberglass surfboard cuts through the chop very well as it sits low in the water.

 It will benefit you when paddling out to the swell and when riding the waves.

-It also has better flex, and on a purely visual level, there is a wider choice of color and graphic options with a fiberglass board as it has a smoother and more transparent surface.
+It also has better flex, and on a purely visual level, there is a wider choice of color and graphic options with a fiberglass surfboard as it has a smoother and more transparent surface.

 Cons of a Fiberglass Surfboard

-These boards became more common during the 1990s, but they experienced a massive popularity explosion in the 2005s when the closure of a major PU foam factory sent shapers and surfers in search of new materials.
+These surfboards became more common during the 1990s, but they experienced a massive popularity explosion in the 2005s when the closure of a major PU foam factory sent shapers and surfers in search of new materials.

 Pros of an Epoxy Board